forcedotcom/WSDL2Apex/README.md

 To run the test, use the command `mvn test` in the base directory

-If you are having issues when using comment `mvn install package` then try `mvn install packagw -D skipTests=true`
+If you are having issues when using comment `mvn install package` then try `mvn install package -Dmaven.test.skip=true

 Note
 ====